MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/backup-restore/diagnostics-for-unreported-io-problems.md

 For more information on error 824, see [MSSQLSERVER_824](/sql/relational-databases/errors-events/mssqlserver-824-database-engine-error).
 At this point, either the read cache contains an older version of the page, or the data wasn't correctly written to the physical disk.
 In either case (a lost write or a stale read), SQL Server reports an external problem with the operating system, the driver, or the hardware layers.

-If error 3448 occurs when you try to rollback a transaction that has error 605 or 823, the computer running SQL Server automatically closes the database and tries to open and recover the database.
+If error 3448 occurs when you try to rollback a transaction that has error 605 or 823, the SQL Server instance automatically closes the database and tries to open and recover it.
 The first page that experiences error 605 or 823 is considered a bad page, and the page ID is kept by the computer running SQL Server.
 During recovery (before the redo phase) when the bad page ID is read, the primary details about the page header are logged in the SQL Server error log.
 This action is important because it helps to distinguish between Lost Write and Stale Read scenarios.

+### Behavior observed with stale reads and lost writes
 You may see the following two common behaviors in stale read scenarios:

 - If the database files are closed and then opened, the correct and most recently written data is returned during recovery.